labour law

 3. The development in the field of science, technology, communication and telecommunication brought the people of different parts of the world closer.
 This made the people who lived in underdeveloped countries aware of the treatment given to workers in the different parts which created an urge in them to fight for their well-deserved rights.

-• Gradually, the labourers got the right to vote in political elections for their representative who would in turn support their demands and worked for the legislation to get passed, this is how the workers used their political powers for the betterment of their lives.
+• Gradually, the labourers got the right to vote in political elections for their representative who would in turn support their demands and work for the legislation to get passed, this is how the workers used their political powers for the betterment of their lives.

 • Karl Marx, in his analysis of capitalism, mentioned that the exploitation of the workers was inherent in the capitalist economic system.
 Therefore, he advocated the overthrow of the capitalist system.
-There were echoes of slogans like “the workers of the world unite, you have nothing to lose but your chains,” which created fear in the capitalist world and they were left with no choice rather than agreeing to protective labour legislation.
-There was formation of communist and socialist parties which strengthened the trend for progressive labour legislation.
+There were echoes of slogans like “the workers of the world unite, you have nothing to lose but your chains,” which created fear in the capitalist world and they were left with no choice rather to agree to protective labour legislation.
+There was the formation of communist and socialist parties which strengthened the trend for progressive labour legislation.

 • Philanthropists, humanitarians like Hume, Place, and Shaftesbury, and other social reformers influenced the shape of labour legislation.

-• The establishment of the International Labour Organisation (I.L.O) was a very potent force in the formation of labour laws all over the world.
+• The establishment of the International Labour Organisation (ILO) was a very potent force in the formation of labour laws all over the world.
 The acceptance of the principle that “labour is not a commodity” and the slogan that “Poverty anywhere constitutes a danger to prosperity everywhere,” have influenced the course of labour legislation in all the countries.

 1. It has initiated proposals for labour legislation, had elaborate discussions about it and adopted Conventions and Recommendations.